Nations agree landmark deal to cut potent greenhouse gases

 - HFCs are powerful greenhouse gases

-(CNN)Representatives from nearly 200 member countries of the Montreal Protocol agreed on a deal to reduce emissions of powerful greenhouse gases on Saturday at a summit in Kigali, Rwanda.
+(CNN)Representatives from nearly 200 member countries of the Montreal Protocol agreed on a deal to reduce emissions of powerful greenhouse gases at a summit Saturday in Kigali, Rwanda.

-The "landmark" deal will reduce the use of hydrofluorocarbons (HFCs), the world's fastest growing greenhouse gases, the United Nations Environment Program said in a statement.
+The landmark deal will reduce the use of hydrofluorocarbons, or HFCs, the world's fastest-growing greenhouse gases, the UN Environment Program said in a statement.

-HFCs are potent greenhouse gases commonly used in refrigeration and air conditioning instead of other, ozone-depleting substances.
+HFCs are potent greenhouse gases commonly used in refrigeration and air conditioning instead of other ozone-depleting substances.

-"The amendment to the Montreal Protocol on Substances that Deplete the Ozone Layer endorsed in Kigali today is the single largest contribution the world has made towards keeping the global temperature rise 'well below' 2 degrees Celsius, a target agreed at the Paris climate conference last year," UNEP said in a statement issued Saturday.
+"The amendment to the Montreal Protocol on Substances that Deplete the Ozone Layer endorsed in Kigali today is the single largest contribution the world has made towards keeping the global temperature rise 'well below' 2 degrees Celsius, a target agreed at the Paris climate conference last year," the UN agency said in a statement Saturday.

-According to UNEP, the agreed reduction in HFCs could prevent up to 0.5 degrees Celsius (0.9 degrees Fahrenheit) of global warming by the end of this century.
+According to the agency, the agreed reduction in HFCs could prevent up to 0.5 degrees Celsius (0.9 degrees Fahrenheit) of global warming by the end of this century.

-The deal was reached at a Meeting of the Parties to the Montreal Protocol, which started on Thursday.
+The deal was reached at a Meeting of the Parties to the Montreal Protocol, which started Thursday.
 Several high-profile leaders attended the meeting, including US Secretary of State John Kerry.

-"It is not often you get a chance to have a 0.5-degree centigrade reduction by taking one single step together as countries -- each doing different things perhaps at different times, but getting the job done," said Kerry in a speech Friday.
+"It is not often you get a chance to have a 0.5-degree centigrade reduction by taking one single step together as countries -- each doing different things perhaps at different times, but getting the job done," Kerry said in a speech Friday.

-"If we continue to remember the high stakes for every country on Earth, the global transition to a clean energy economy is going to accelerate."
+"If we continue to remember the high stakes for every country on Earth, the global transition to a clean-energy economy is going to accelerate."

 The European Union also welcomed the deal.

-EU Commissioner for Climate Action and Energy Miguel Arias Cañete described it as "huge win for the climate" and the first step toward delivering on promises made on climate change in Paris last December.
+Miguel Arias Cañete, EU commissioner for climate action and energy, described it as "huge win for the climate" and the first step toward delivering on promises made on climate change in Paris in December.

-The agreement in Kigali comes only days after the Paris Agreement on climate change -- which calls for the world to become carbon neutral this century -- was ratified by enough countries to come into force.
+The agreement in Kigali comes only days after enough countries ratified the Paris Agreement on climate change -- which calls for the world to become carbon neutral this century -- to become international law.

 "Last year in Paris, we promised to keep the world safe from the worst effects of climate change.
-Today, we are following through on that promise," said Erik Solheim, UNEP's executive director.
+Today, we are following through on that promise," said Erik Solheim, executive director of the UN Environment Program.

 Growing demand for cooling

-The rapid increase in HFC emissions -- put by UNEP at 10% a year -- is due in part to a growing demand for cooling, particularly in developing countries with hot climates and an expanding middle class, UNEP said.
+The rapid increase in HFC emissions -- put by the UN agency at 10% a year -- is due in part to a growing demand for cooling, particularly in developing countries with hot climates and an expanding middle class, the agency said.

 The agreement includes provisions for hot countries to reduce their use of HFCs at a slower rate.
 Developed countries will start to reduce the use of HFCs by 2019, while developing nations have been given a longer time frame in which to freeze their use of the damaging gases.

-Funding for measures to reduce HFC use and research into alternatives is to be agreed next year, UNEP said.
+Funding for measures to reduce HFC use and research into alternatives is to be finalized next year, the UN agency said.

-Kerry recalled how the world's nations had worked together on climate change since first meeting in the 1980s in Montreal in a bid to protect the world's fragile ozone layer from ozone-depleting chemicals such as chlorofluorocarbons, or CFCs.
+Kerry recalled how the world's nations had worked together on climate change since first meeting in the 1980s in Montreal in a bid to protect the world's fragile ozone layer from ozone-depleting chemicals such as chlorofluorocarbons.

 "Thanks to the cooperation and the courage that we summoned at that critical time almost 30 years ago, the hole in the ozone layer -- which had been growing at an alarming rate, and which was the reason that we came together -- that hole is now shrinking, and it's on its way to full repair," he said.